 The copy & paste feature allows you to copy a part of your sequence from one page to another or from one preset to another.
 To do this, map the inputs copy and paste to two buttons (you don't need toggle buttons here, so no button circuit is needed).

-A trigger to copy copies the current sequence into an internal clipboard.
-And paste copies the clipboard into the current sequence.
+A trigger to copy copies the current page of the current sequence into an internal clipboard.
+And paste copies the clipboard to the current page of the current sequence.